farajabien/monee/.mycontext/01-prd.md

 - 🔔 **Daily Check-In Reminders** – gentle push to stay consistent.
 - 🌙 **Evening Routine Mode** – quick checklist for all your daily transactions.
 - 💖 **ELTIW (Every Little Thing I Want)** – track what you want and celebrate your wins.
+- 💰 **Income Tracking** – track multiple income sources and payday dates.
+- 📈 **Income vs Expenses** – see your financial balance at a glance.
+- 💳 **Debt Management** – track all debts with monthly payment rules.
+- 📅 **Payment Tracking** – mark payments and see your debt payoff progress.
 - 🔒 **Private & Secure** – your data is yours, always encrypted and synced safely.
-- ☁️ **Cloud Sync via Firebase** – access your data from any device, even offline.
+- ☁️ **Cloud Sync via InstantDB** – access your data from any device, even offline.

 ---

 ## **The MONEE Flow**

+1. **Add your income sources** → set up all your income streams and payday dates.
-1. **Upload your Mpesa statement** → MONEE groups and labels your transactions.
+2. **Upload your Mpesa statement** → MONEE groups and labels your transactions.
-2. **Set your monthly budget** → per category (Food, Rent, Self-care, etc.).
+3. **Set your monthly budget** → per category (Food, Rent, Self-care, etc.).
+4. **Add your debts** → track all your debts and set up monthly payment rules.
-3. **Paste new Mpesa messages as you spend** → MONEE tracks them for you.
+5. **Paste new Mpesa messages as you spend** → MONEE tracks them for you.
-4. **Get a daily reminder** → do your evening check and mark the day done.
+6. **Get a daily reminder** → do your evening check and mark the day done.
+7. **Track your debt payments** → mark payments as made and see your progress.
-5. **Add your personal wishes** → everything you want, one small list.
+8. **Add your personal wishes** → everything you want, one small list.
-6. **See your progress grow** → both financially and emotionally.
+9. **See your progress grow** → both financially and emotionally.

 ---